JPsiInVR/script-and-story-board/StoryOutline.md

     * electrons and positrons accelerated
     * annihilation of particle/antiparticle
     * formation of new particles
-* telephone call from BNL: "We've got a hint"

 ## Scene 3 - Beryllium mansion